 I found the wireless internet at the Nobis to be quite good and during my stay I didn’t experience any issues with connectivity or speed.

-I was able to upload photos to Flickr, upload videos to YouTube, browse the internet, and chat with my girlfriend back home using Facebook Messenger without any problems at all.
+I was able to upload videos to YouTube, browse the internet, and chat with my girlfriend back home using Facebook Messenger without any problems at all.

 Connecting to and logging on to the internet was very straightforward and if having a solid connection is something that you need for work or entertainment then I can’t see you having any issues with the internet at the Nobis.